 Lactuca canadensis L. is the correct and accepted scientific name for Canada Lettuce.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 115 species in the Lactuca genus (as of 5-15-21 when this page was last updated).
-Lactuca is a member of the plant family Asteraceae with 1,671 genera.
+As of 12-23-21 when this page was last updated, Plants of the World Online lists 116 species in the Lactuca genus.
+Lactuca is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers will change periodically as updates are made by POWO.
-This family changes a lot, up and down.
+The number of genera in this family fluctuates quite often.